hapax/hapax.github.io/assets/reality.md

 which change as new data points become visible and old ones dim and disappear.
-For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or astrophysics which looks up and sees the same diversity in Betelguese.
+For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or physics or nuclear chemistry which looks up and sees the same diversity in Betelguese.
 The Renegade has just as many stories to tell as the Hunter.

+In a universe so much older, and larger, and stranger, and more complex than anything the old myths prepared us for, we need a new set of stories and meanings to help orient ourselves.
+Science provides those meanings; it makes the universe full.

 Ultimately, science is the act of falling in love with reality.
 You can wear anything you like.
 Your skin can be any colour.
-You can be male, or female, or non-binary.
+You can be male, female, or non-binary.
 It doesn't matter.
 As long as you approach the universe with an open mind, with the humility to admit that you don't know, the curiosity to ask, and enough love and wonder to try and answer, then you have all that it takes, and probably much